ABOUT TK DEVINE

 I was born and raised on the Gulf Coast of Florida, studying at the University of Florida before passaging through rites to manhood in Chicago.
 I was a studious Chicagoan, earning a Master's at Northwestern University and graduating from Second City's Conservatory before leaving to Los Angeles.
 I currently live there in my DIY tiny home on wheels.

-In my past life, you may have seen me in various commercial ads or performing on various stages for scripted and unscripted shows.
+You may have seen me in various commercial ads or performing on various stages for scripted and unscripted shows.
 Or from the press related to my nonprofit, Our Backyard Homes, aiming to house homeless college students in our off-grid urban micro-homes.
 I've also volunteered countless hours with LA's Midnight Mission and Pay It Forward for a Better LA.